ionic-team/ionic-framework/core/src/components/modal/readme.md

 Sheet modals allow users to interact with content behind the modal when the `backdropBreakpoint` property is used.
 The backdrop will be disabled up to and including the specified `backdropBreakpoint` and will be enabled after it.

-When the backdrop is disabled, users will be able to focus elements outside the sheet modal.
+When the backdrop is disabled, users will be able to interact with elements outside the sheet modal using a pointer or keyboard.
+Assistive technologies may not focus outside the sheet modal by default due to the usage of `aria-modal`.
 We recommend avoiding features such as autofocus here as it can cause assistive technologies to jump between two interactive contexts without warning the user.

 <!-- Auto Generated Below -->